1989 STAR MINOR LEAGUE BASEBALL CARDS

 Another highly sought-after position player rookie was Toronto Blue Jays outfielder Joe Carter.
 Still in AA at the time, Carter’s prodigious power was already evident based on his hometown numbers with the Knoxville Blue Jays.
 His ’89 Topps Traded card showed him unleashing a monstrous cut for extra bases.
 Carter would go on to establish himself as one of baseball’s preeminent sluggers, winning World Series titles much later in his career with the Blue Jays.

-Read also: 89 TOPPS BASEBALL CARDS PSA
+Read also: FREE PRICING GUIDE FOR BASEBALL CARDS

 The sheer volume and visual quality of 1989 minor league issues made them an instant success with collectors both young and old.
 Sets from Topps, Donruss, and Fleer featured prospect stars across all organizations.
 Topps Traded led the way with 170 total cards showcasing the cream of that year’s minor league crop.
 Standouts included Toronto farmhand Roberto Alomar, California Angels hurler Jim Abbott, and Cleveland Indians second baseman Carlos Baerga among many others.